aesagtekin/aesagtekin.github.io/_pages/research.md

 parts: 1) using policy-gradient methods to analytically derive plasticity rules, 2) modulating the STDP rule by a global reward signal, and 3) using temporal-difference learning to find plasticity rules.

 ---

+# • Emergent E/I tuning and balance during surrogate gradient learning

+Click [here](https://brian2.readthedocs.io/en/stable/examples/frompapers.Izhikevich_2003.html) to download the poster.
+Supervised by Manos Giannakakis and Anna Levina.
+<br> <br>
+Take-home Messages
+<br> <br>
+• Training spiking neural networks on simple discrimination tasks shapes the neural tuning curve of the upstream neuron. <br>
+• A simple selectivity task leads to E/I anti-tuning, and also to E/I balance if a constraint is put on the post-synaptic firing rate. <br>
+• A novelty selectivity task is much harder to train, but leads to E/I co- tuning. <br>

+---
 # • Implementing the cortex model in the "Simple model of spiking neurons" paper by E. M. Izhikevich (2003) with Brian2